NostalGeek19/IsoFED/README.md

 ```

 Anything you don't provide simply keeps using the built-in procedural fallback — you can add files one biome at a time.
 If you'd rather keep sounds somewhere else entirely, pass your own search path(s) to `SoundSystem(biome_sound_dirs=[...])`.

----

-## Extending the engine

-Because each system is decoupled and only communicates through a handful of setter methods and a shared `screen` surface, adding a new one follows the same recipe used for weather/sun/lighting/sound:

-1. Write a self-contained class with an `update(dt)` method and a `render(screen, ...)` method.
-2. Have it expose whatever "current state" setters `generation_wold.py` needs to drive it (e.g. `set_x(value)`), rather than reaching into the world/camera itself.
-3. Instantiate it once in `DualViewRenderer.__init__`, call `update()` next to the other systems in the main loop, and call `render()` at the appropriate point in the frame (before or after the tile loop, depending on whether it belongs behind or in front of the terrain).

-This is also how weather sits *under* the UI but *over* the terrain, and how lamp light gets baked into tile color before the sun's day/night tint is applied on top.

----

-## Known limitations

-- Rendering is CPU-side (`pygame.draw` per tile); very large view distances or very high resolutions will be rendering-bound before they're generation-bound.
-An experimental OpenGL-accelerated tile path was prototyped but reverted after it measured *slower* than the software renderer on typical hardware — see the module history if you want to pick that back up (the win only shows up once the UI/particle overlay is also moved off the CPU⇄GPU round trip).
-- Procedural biome ambience is a simple filtered-noise texture, not a musical/produced soundscape — it's meant as a functional placeholder until you supply real recordings.
-- World data is regenerated from its seed each run; there's no save/load of a specific world or of placed lamps yet.

----

-## License

-Add your preferred license here before publishing (e.g. MIT).